-Learning meaningful visual representations in an embedding space has potential to facilitate generalization in downstream tasks such as action segmentation and imitation.
-In this paper, we present a motion-centric representation of surgical manipulation skills from video demonstrations by segmenting them into actions/sub-goals/options in a semi-supervised manner.
-We present Motion2Vec, an algorithm that learns a deep embedding feature space from video observations by minimizing a metric learning loss in a Siamese network: images from the same action segment are pulled together while pushed away from randomly sampled images from other segments.
-The videos are iteratively segmented with a recurrent neural network for a given parametrization of the embedding space.
+Learning meaningful visual representations in an embedding space can facilitate generalization in downstream tasks such as action segmentation and imitation.
+In this paper, we learn a motion-centric representation of surgical video demonstrations by grouping them into action segments/sub-goals/options in a semi-supervised manner.
+We present Motion2Vec, an algorithm that learns a deep embedding feature space from video observations by minimizing a metric learning loss in a Siamese network: images from the same action segment are pulled together while pushed away from randomly sampled images of other segments, while respecting the temporal ordering of the images.
+The embeddings are iteratively segmented with a recurrent neural network for a given parametrization of the embedding space after pre-training the Siamese network.
 We only use a small set of labeled video segments to semantically align the embedding space and assign pseudo-labels to the remaining unlabeled data by inference on the learned model parameters.
-We demonstrate the use of this representation to imitate surgical suturing kinematic motions in simulation from publicly available videos of the JIGSAWS dataset.
-Results give 85.9 % segmentation accuracy and 2.6 centimeter error in position per observation on the test set, suggesting performance improvement over several state-of-the-art baselines.
+We demonstrate the use of this representation to imitate surgical suturing motions from publicly available videos of the JIGSAWS dataset.
+Results give 85.5 % segmentation accuracy on average suggesting performance improvement over several state-of-the-art baselines, while kinematic pose imitation gives 0.94 centimeter error in position per observation on the test set.

 -- We perform analysis with different combinations of supervised and unsupervised approaches to metric learning using triplet loss, n-pairs, time contrastive network (TCN), temporal cycle consistency (TCC); and sequence learning using recurrent neural network (RNN), conditional random fields (CRF), hidden Markov model (HMM) and hidden semi-Markov model (HSMM).
 Results suggest that semantically aligning the embedding space with a small set of labels using triplet loss assists both supervised (RNN, CRFs) and unsupervised sequence learning approaches (HMM/HSMMs); whereas using unsupervised metric learning with TCN/TCC works well with supervised sequence learning approaches only (RNN/CRFs) (see Table 1).

--- We evaluate motion2vec to imitate surgical suturing motion on the dual arm da Vinci robot kit (dvrk) in simulation from publicly available videos of the JIGSAWS dataset .
-Results give better segmentation accuracy of 85.9 % on the leave one user trial out test set than reported in the literature .
+-- We evaluate motion2vec to imitate surgical suturing motion on the dual arm da Vinci robot kit (dvrk) in simulation from publicly available videos of the JIGSAWS dataset.
+Results give better segmentation accuracy of 85.5 % on the leave one user trial out test set than reported in the literature.
 Semi-supervised learning with motion2vec using 25 % or more labeled demonstrations gives better segmentation accuracy over other competing approaches in Fig. 1.
-Further, we obtain 2.6 centimeter error in position per observation on the test set during kinematic imitation of the surgical suturing video on dvrk in simulator.
-Preliminary experiments also suggest the feasibility of kinematic imitation on the real robot from surgical suturing videos (see video).
+Further, we obtain 0.94 centimeter error in position per observation on the test set during kinematic imitation of the surgical suturing video on dvrk (see video).
 Note that we do not model contact dynamics with the needle and the suturing phantom, and only imitate the suturing motions on the kinematic level.

 Motion2Vec for Surgical Suturing Segmentation and Imitation